AitoDotAI/aito-python-tools/docs/source/sdk.rst

 Execute Queries
 ---------------

-You can execute queries with the :ref:`apiAitoClient`.
+You can execute queries with the :py:class:`~aito.sdk.aito_client.AitoClient`.

 Your AitoClient can be set up with the READ-ONLY API key